simplyblk/Fortnitebuilds/README.md

 Some Fortnite Builds reuploaded and maintained by blk#6964.
 Credits to DarkenMoon, Sparten, Macko, Crush and Polynite, also Samicc and Fischsalat for the idea.

-Another note: Season 7+ is possible, just would take more time than the ones I have right now, I will probably do on request.
+Uploads note: Season 7+ is possible, just would take more time than the ones I have right now, I will probably do on request.

 Credit: Anyone can post these anywhere, just make sure to give proper credit!